explainers-by-googlers/cross-origin-storage/README.md

 User agents are envisioned to offer [settings UI for managing COS files](#handling-of-eviction), showing stored files and their associated origins.
 Users can manually evict files or clear all COS data, maintaining control over their storage.

  We envision user agents to enrich permission prompts based on the file hashes.
-For example, a user agent could know that a file identified by a given hash is a well-known AI model and optionally surface this information to the user in the permission prompt.
+For example, a user agent could know that a file identified by a given hash is a well-known AI model and optionally surface this information to the user in the permission prompt and user agent settings UI.

 ### Privacy considerations